SaFrMo/vue3-boardgame/README.md

     autostart: true,    // whether or not to start the client automatically
                         // if false, you must start the client yourself
                         // default true
+    useMixin: true,     // whether to register special properties (see below) to a mixin
+                        // default true
+    useProvide: false,  // whether to register special properties (see below) using `provide`
+                        // default false
 })
 app.mount('#app')